Maths at Tudor- 'From Strong Foundations'

 If the ‘broad diet’ of mathematics is not planned for, an imbalance between the left/ right side of the grid as well as the top/ bottom hinders learning.

-In Key Stage 2, children are able to self-assess which part of the quadrant they are working in.
+Children are even able to self-assess which part of the quadrant they are working in.
 Clear, simple feedback symbols highlight when they are working within a particular quadrant.
 Depending on the lesson, the children may have been working in different sections of the quadrant at different times.
 The same symbols in books can provide evidence of this.
 This also allows teachers to seamlessly move from abstract situations to real life ones in the same lesson and vice-versa.

 What is important when children are responding to problems is cognitive load.
 This is the amount of memory that is being used when solving a problem.
 To reduce this load (and enable more success), the school identified specific interventions for the recall of number facts.

-This is a program that children access on android tablet devices for 10 minutes each day.
-The app is able to support the learning of these important number facts as well as evaluate and analyze areas of concern.
-Immediate detailed statistical analysis is available to help identify next steps.
+This was a program that children accessed on android tablet devices for 10 minutes each day.
+The app was able to support the learning of these important number facts as well as evaluate and analyze areas of concern.
+Immediate detailed statistical analysis was available to help identify next steps.

 Meeting the needs of all...